 2013 road work revealed structure beyond the ‘Great Wall’

-Visitors to the Ness of Brodgar site are always staggered to learn that we have excavated less than ten per cent of the complex.
+Visitors to the Ness of Brodgar site are always amazed to learn that we have excavated less than ten per cent of the Neolithic complex.

-The sheer scale of the Neolithic complex has become more evident over the years, with geophysics suggesting more buildings to the north-west, some distance beyond the “Great Wall of Brodgar”.
+The sheer scale of the site has become more evident over the years, with geophysics suggesting more buildings to the north-west, some distance beyond the “Great Wall of Brodgar”.

 A fine example was exposed in 2013, during work to insert a new traffic passing place on the section of road directly opposite the site entrance.